 Akademikliniken has world-leading experience in breast augmentation and is today Europe’s largest private clinic for aesthetic and reconstructive plastic surgery.
 The clinic has developed a specific surgical technique that is considered “state of the art” in international breast augmentation surgery.
 The Aesthetic Institute provides the exact same techniques and standard of care in breast augmentation surgery as their partner Akademikliniken.

 Breast augmentation is one of the more frequently requested plastic surgery procedures at our clinic and we have considerable experience in this type of surgery.
 There are many varied reasons for wishing to undergo a breast enhancement procedure.
 For example, you may feel that your breasts seem disproportionately small relative to the rest of your body, or that your breasts have changed shape after breastfeeding.

 Before Breast Augmentation Procedure

-As with all our interventions an initial consultation with one of our fully accredited Consultant Plastic Surgeons is essential.
-During the consultation we will discuss the reasons for you wishing to undergo breast augmentation.
-It is important that you are comfortable about the size of breast implants to be used and this decision is best made after detailed measurements have been taken and your desires and expectations are understood.
+As with all our interventions, an initial consultation with one of our fully accredited Consultant Plastic Surgeons is essential.
+During the consultation, we will discuss the reasons for you wishing to undergo breast augmentation.
+It is important that you are comfortable with the size of breast implants to be used and this decision is best made after detailed measurements have been taken and your desires and expectations are understood.
 Together we will decide on the type of breast implant and size that is right for you.
 Please feel open to come up with wishes regarding the shape and size you desire at the consultation.
 You may have looked at pictures or the ‘before and after surgery’ section of the website.
-It is important to understand however that you can never completely compare yourself with others as every women has different dimensions.
+It is important to understand however that you can never completely compare yourself with others as every woman has different dimensions.